Key Bus Route Improvement Program

 Program Outline and Schedule

-The Key Bus Route Improvement Program involves extensive public outreach with participation invited from customers, community representatives and Municipalities served by each bus route.
+The Key Bus Route Improvement Program has involved extensive public outreach with participation from customers, community representatives and Municipalities served by each bus route.

 The table below lists the routes, municipalities served, and project schedule.